Michael-F-Bryan/rust-ffi-guide/README.md

 - mdbook (`cargo install mdbook`)

 In this application we're using `cmake` as the build system.
-The `ci/build.sh` script will make a `build/` directory and invoke `cmake` to compile everything.
+The `ci/test.sh` script will make a `build/` directory and invoke `cmake` to compile and test everything.

 ```
-$ ./ci/build.sh
+$ ./ci/test.sh
 ```

-The final application should now be at `build/rest_client`.
+The final application should now be at `build/gui`.

 Alternatively, if you don't want to install all the dependencies I've created a docker image ([michaelfbryan/ffi-guide][docker]) for compiling Rust and Qt.